bryanwb/sellsword/README.md

 ```
 .ssw/
      aws/
-        acme-dev-env.ssw
+        acme-dev
-        acme-qa-env.ssw
+        acme-qa
-        acme-prod-env.ssw
+        acme-prod
-        megacorp-dev-env.ssw
+        megacorp-dev
-        megacorp-qa-env.ssw
+        megacorp-qa
-        megacorp-prod-env.ssw
+        megacorp-prod
-        current  # symlink to current configuration
+        current  # symlink to current environment
 ```

-Any file ending in '-env.ssw' will be sourced to the parent shell and should only include key/value pairs.
+The environment file which current points to will be sourced to the parent shell and should only include key/value pairs.
 Note that this actually a yaml file.
 Also note that we are using lower-case values here and not the typical uppercase used by environment variables.
 This is because most self-respecting developers swap caps lock with control, making long uppercase names inconvenient to type.

 ```
-# file ~/.ssw/aws/acme-dev-env.ssw
+# file ~/.ssw/aws/acme-dev
 access_key: ASDFAFASDFSDAF...
 secret_key: asdfasdfadsf...
 ```